jilliangmeehan/viatrix/content/notes/characters/playable/childe.md

 ### childe
 *childe* is a term for a "young lord" who has not yet achieved knighthood. if we just leave it there, it does make sense. he's the youngest of the harbingers, with the most to prove.

-i think there are a few other sources of inspiration for childe's title, though. one of them is [childe harold's pilgrimage](https://en.wikipedia.org/wiki/Childe_Harold%27s_Pilgrimage?useskin=vector), a narrative poem by lord byron:
+i think there are a few other sources of inspiration for childe's title, though. one of them is [[notes/reference/childe harold's pilgrimage|childe harold's pilgrimage]], a narrative poem by lord byron:

 > it describes the travels and reflections of a world-weary young man, who is disillusioned with a life of pleasure and revelry and looks for distraction in foreign lands